lmagyar/homeassistant-custom-component-general-thermostat/README.md

   - Do not remove: `away_temp: xx` or any other currently used preset temps, these are required to enable these presets, but these values will be used only on the first ever startup, later the saved values will be used
 - Restart Home Assistant

+**Note:** Each time you rename the thermostat entity, it will forget the settings, because they are stored in the state under the previous entity name.
+This is normal.

 ## Services / Actions

 ### general_thermostat.set_preset_temperature